xxcordeau/TIL/README.md

- for your project, approvals will not
+ for your projec, approvals will not